dsc-courses/practice.dsc10.com/problems/wi24-midterm/data-info.md

 The "`Cardholder`" column contains "`Janine`", "`Henry`", "`Paige`", or "`Unknown`".

-The DataFrame `storms` contains information about all named tropical storms in the Atlantic Ocean between 1965 and 2015.
-Each row corresponds to a data entry describing the storm at a particular moment in time, and one storm usually has many data entries throughout the duration of the storm.
-The columns of `storms` are as follows.

 Since Janine’s knowledge is changing throughout the game, the "`Cardholder`" column needs to be updated frequently.
 At the beginning of the game,